FlareSolverr/FlareSolverr/README.md

 returnOnlyCookies | Optional, default false.
 Only returns the cookies.
 Response data, headers and other parts of the response are removed. proxy | Optional, default disabled.
 Eg: `"proxy": {"url": "http://127.0.0.1:8888"}`.
 Authorization (username/password) is not supported.

+:warning: If you want to use Cloudflare clearance cookie in your scripts, make sure you use the FlareSolverr User-Agent too.
+If they don't match you will see the challenge.

 Example response from running the `curl` above:

 ```json